 Online game design schools provide students with the skills necessary to create challenging and entertaining gaming experiences for players.
 Training is available at the certificate, associate, bachelor's, or master's degree level.
 Students will need to start with a certain level of artistic ability, along with communication skills and critical thinking skills, to succeed in a game design program.
 These skills will be a key part of the work required for team projects in your role as a game designer, quality assurance tester, team leader, or project manager.

 Confirming whether a school is accredited at the regional or national level is an important part of evaluating the quality of an educational institution.
 Prospective students can confirm a school's accreditation status by contacting the school directly or by checking an authoritative accreditation database; the US Department of Education and the Council for Higher Education Accreditation each offer such databases.

-Comprehensive List of Colleges & Universities for an Online Video Game Design Degree
+Comprehensive List of Accredited Online Schools - Video Game Design Degrees (12)

 Overview of Available Online Video Game Design Degrees

 Video game design degree programs at the associate level typically include an array of courses in game design, level design, and game art.
 They may also include courses in effects animation, prop modeling, character design, and 3-D modeling.
 Bachelor's degree programs will also supply students with a liberal arts foundation, which can be applied toward many aspects of building stories in video game formats.

 Master's degree programs will likely include classes in quality assurance, game production tools, research design, and asset management.
 Because these graduate programs prepare students for leadership roles, master's students will also take classes that will help them develop these abilities, such as project management and managing for digital media.
 Students enrolled in a master's degree program can expect to complete a capstone project or conduct research to prepare a thesis and defend their findings before a committee.